aluxian/squirrel-updates-server/README.md

-# squirrel-updates-server
+# Squirrel Updates Server

 A simple node.js server for Squirrel.Mac and Squirrel.Windows which uses GitHub releases.
 It also has an endpoint for Linux.

-## Features

-- requests to the GitHub API are cached
-- the server's responses don't include caching headers
-  - use a service like Cloudflare to minimise load
+The server doesn't do any caching, and its responses don't include caching headers.
+Use a service like CloudFlare to cache requests and minimise load.
-  - set a page rule in Cloudflare to cache every request (for e.g. 2 hours)

 ## Endpoints